 Teen Challenge Adventure Ranch for Boys admits boys from Akron, Ohio on its Northwest Arkansas Campus.
 It has private bedrooms for each of the boys, an exciting wilderness program, and it also features mission trips and equine therapy.

-For teen boys coping with anger, emotional issues, depression, behavioral problems, legal issues, or minor drug or alcohol abuse, hope exists.
+For teen boys coping with anger, emotional issues, depression, behavioral problems, legal issues, or substance abuse, hope exists.
 An opportunity for a new life is possible through Teen Challenge Adventure Ranch.
 We lovingly train wayward boys to choose a new path in life, leading them to be godly and upright young men.

 If you would like to find boys ranch in Akron, Ohio, consider that Teen Challenge Adventure Ranch could be just what you are interested in, since time spent away from your hometown — away from the negative impact of friends and familiar places — away–separate from the effect of friends and familiar places—may be precisely the right thing to start a big change.
 Parents from around the nation, including Akron, Ohio, select Teen Challenge Adventure Ranch for their boys.

 As the initial residential Teen Challenge program for boys, Teen Challenge Adventure Ranch has been assisting families for nearly 60 years.
 We believe that a relationship with Jesus Christ is the best source of a lasting difference in the lives of the teenage boys we serve.
 Every significant portion of our program is biblically-based.
 We believe that centering our program on Christ is the reason so many teenage boys have discovered success here, even where other programs have failed.

 MORE STAFF — First, we keep student-to-staff ratios low to ensure that boys have an abundance of supervision and individual attention.
 Our staff are highly trained and most have bachelor or master’s degrees in their area of work.